Manuel91r/Simple-Store-Grocery-API/README.md

 # Simple-Store-Grocery-API
-Collection of practice requests for API testing, including their corresponding test validation for earch request.
+Collection of practice requests for API testing, including their corresponding test validation for each request.

 Just download the Json file and import it to Postman.